AubreyYoung/blog/oracle/Oracle性能优化.md

 order by t.diff desc
 /

-//Get long run query 方法2
+-- Get long run query 方法2
 set linesize 120
 col MESSAGE format a30
 col opname for a20